 Education is one of the most important human necessities.
 It is the best inheritance or empowerment that you can receive from your parents or the government.
-The main constraint of acquiring education is finance.
-Many people are unable to access college education.
-Even with your academic capabilities, you either need a scholarship or a family with a financial muscle.
-However, its new day in San Francisco where residents will start receiving college education for free starting next fall.
+The main constraint of acquiring education in finance.
+Many people are unable to access a college education.
+Even with your academic capabilities, you either need a scholarship or a family with financial muscle.
+However, it’s a new day in San Francisco where residents will start receiving college education for free starting next fall.

-Hamilton asserted that the site program will benefit nearly up to 30,000 students but the exact number of students to be enrolled is still unknown.
-According to him this is a great commitment by the city which will empower the community.
-College attendance will allow residents to acquire knowledge and skills necessary to make their lives better.
-Lee indicated that its a great investment the local youth, the city and its future.
+Hamilton asserted that the czechavdiscount.com program will benefit nearly up to 30,000 students but the exact number of students to be enrolled is still unknown.
+According to him, this is a great commitment by the city that will empower the community.
+College attendance will allow residents to acquire the knowledge and skills necessary to make their lives better.
+Lee indicated that it’s a great investment for the local youth, the city, and its future.

 San Francisco’s mayor, Mr. Lee has been inspired by the concept of free college by Sen.Bernie Sander’s 2016 campaign for president.
 The idea for free tuition has become more popular nationwide and within states.
 Many states have also established free tuition programs.
 Most of them came after Obama’s push for free education in 2015.
 Areas like Kentucky, Tennessee, Minnesota, and Oregon have put in place last-dollar scholarship programs.
 These are meant to cover fee balances after federal and state funding, subject to some requirements.